Something about the SSD you’re about to move to

 Step 2.
-The source drives is selected by default, then you only need to select the SSD as destination location.
+The source drives (OS drive and boot related drives) is selected by default, and you only need to select the SSD as destination location.
 If the SSD is not empty, the program will prompt you all partitions on SSD will be deleted.
 Click "Next" to continue.

-Tips: If you migrate OS to another hard drive, here select the HDD instead of SSD.
+Tips: If you transfer OS to another hard drive, select the HDD here instead of SSD.

 Step 3.
 Preview the operation.
 At the lower left corner, you can choose whether or not tick the checkbox before "Sector by sector clone".
 Tick the checkbox before "Align partition to optimize for SSD".
 Finally, click "Start Clone".

 The time of OS migration process depends on how much data you have.
 After complete, click "Finish" to exit.
 And then, restart your computer and enter BIOS to set boot order.
 You can still use the old hard drive as a secondary drive for backup SSD and data storage.
 With this system clone software, the operation of migrating operating system to SSD can be completed through just a few clicks.

 Tips: No matter which way you use, the original OS won't be removed automatically after restoration or clone.
-You can manually delete it after your computer can successfully boot from SSD.
+You can manually delete it or reformat the hard drive after your computer successfully boot from SSD.